dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-xroad/README.md

-Technically a response message may contain multiple patient records, which is reflected by the first field "#", specifying the index of the patient record in the response message contained by that CSV row: "1" marks the first patient record in the response message, "2" the second, and so on.
+Technically a response message may contain multiple patient records, which is reflected by the first field "#", specifying the index of the patient record in the response message contained by that CSV row:
+- "1" marks the first patient record in the response message, "2" the second, and so on.
-"0" indicates, there was no patient record in the response message at all, typically because there is no patient record with the given <patientID> in the National Patient Registry.
+- "0" indicates, there was no patient record in the response message at all, typically because there is no patient record with the given
+<patientID> in the National Patient Registry.
+- "-1" signals an error receiving the response message, with last field ("faultString") containing an error message.

 The second ("cIsikukoodid") and the third ("cValjad") field contain properties of the request message, the remaining fields ("cIsikukood", "cPerenimi", "cEesnimi", "cMPerenimed", "cMEesnimed", "cRiikKood", "cRiik", "cIsanimi", "cSugu", "cSynniaeg", "cSurmKpv", "cTeoVoime", "cIsStaatus", "cKirjeStaatus", "cEKRiik", "cEKMaak", "cEKVald", "cEKAsula", "cEKTanav", "cEKIndeks", "cEKAlgKpv", "cEKVallaKpv", "cEKAadress", "cSynniRiik", "cSaabusEestiKpv", "faultCode", "faultString") contain properties of the response message.
 -
 Options:
+ -c                                    continue on errors receiving
+                                       response messages.
     --client.memberClass <value>       set XRoad Client Identifier
                                        property "memberClass", "NGO" by
                                        default.